 Shah Gul Rezaie – Member, Parliament, Afghanistan (2005- 2021).

-Shinkai Karokhail – Member, Parliament of Afghanistan (2005-2021); Chairperson, Afghan Women’s Parliamentary Caucus, WPL Country Ambassador to Afghanistan.
+Shinkai Karokhail – Member, Parliament, Afghanistan (2005-2021); Chairperson, Afghan Women’s Parliamentary Caucus, WPL Country Ambassador to Afghanistan.

 Shukria Barakzai – Member of Parliament, Afghanistan.